 The main consequences of climate change are the following:

-- The alteration of ocean circulation and the variation in precipitation levels, which may increase or decrease depending on the specific geographic region.
+- The alteration of ocean circulation and the variation in precipitation trends, which may increase or decrease depending on the specific geographic region.

 - Rising sea level.